Beagle: Hunting

-Beagles were developed primarily for hunting hare, an activity known as beagling.
+Beagles were developed primarily for hunting rabbit or hare, an activity known as beagling.
 They were seen as ideal hunting companions for the elderly who could follow on horseback without exerting themselves, for young hunters who could keep up with them on ponies, and for the poorer hunters who could not afford to maintain a stable of good hunting horses.
 Before the advent of the fashion for foxhunting in the 19th century, hunting was an all day event where the enjoyment was derived from the chase rather than the kill.
-In this setting the tiny beagle was well matched to the hare, as unlike Harriers they would not quickly finish the hunt, but because of their excellent scent-tracking skills and stamina they were almost guaranteed to eventually catch the hare.
-The beagle packs would run closely together ("so close that they might be covered with a sheet") which was useful in a long hunt, as it prevented stray dogs from obscuring the trail.
+In this setting, the tiny Beagle was well matched to the hare, as unlike Harriers they would not quickly finish the hunt, but because of their excellent scent-tracking skills and stamina they were almost guaranteed to eventually catch the hare.
+The Beagle packs would run closely together ("so close that they might be covered with a sheet") which was useful in a long hunt, as it prevented stray dogs from obscuring the trail.
 In thick undergrowth they were also preferred to spaniels when hunting pheasant.

-With the fashion for faster hunts, the beagle fell out of favor for chasing hare, but was still employed for rabbit hunting.
+With the fashion for faster hunts, the beagle fell out of favour for chasing hare, but was still employed for rabbit hunting.
 In Anecdotes of Dogs (1846), Edward Jesse says:

 In the United States they appear to have been employed chiefly for hunting rabbits from the earliest imports.

-Hunting hare with beagles became popular again in Britain in the mid-19th century and continued until it was made illegal in Scotland by the Protection of Wild Mammals (Scotland) Act 2002 and in England and Wales by the Hunting Act 2004.
-Under this legislation beagles may still pursue rabbits with the landowner's permission.
+Hunting hare with Beagles became popular again in Britain in the mid-19th century and continued until it was made illegal in Scotland by the Protection of Wild Mammals (Scotland) Act 2002, and in England and Wales by the Hunting Act 2004.
+Under this legislation, Beagles may still pursue rabbits with the landowner's permission.
 Drag hunting is popular where hunting is no longer permitted or for those owners who do not wish to participate in hunting a live animal, but still wish to exercise their dog's innate skills.